Returning to study

 Costs of study vary depending on what you study.
 All Australian citizens are eligible for Commonwealth Government-funded loans (FEE-HELP for Higher Education and VET-HELP for TAFE).
 That means you can defer your fees and pay them back through the Australian Tax Office when your income reaches a certain amount.
 VU also has a wide range of scholarships for TAFE, undergraduate and postgraduate students.

 Balancing study with work, family and other responsibilities can be challenging, so we provide a range of support services to help you succeed:

-- Career and employment support
+- Career and employment support to current students

 - Learning support